-For most people, eating a meal will not be complete if there is no dessert to finish it off.
-Desserts are generally sweet; so health-conscious people just skip eating desserts even if their taste buds are craving for these sweets.
-Even so, there is no reason to suppress your taste buds if there are healthier food options such as low glycemic desserts.
+For a lot of people, eating a meal isn’t complete without a dessert to finish it off.
+Desserts are generally sweet, so health-conscious people skip eating desserts even if their taste buds are craving for these sweets.
+Even so, there’s no reason to suppress your taste buds if there are healthier food options such as low glycemic desserts.

-• These low glycemic desserts will help avoid the occurrence of glucose spikes that can possibly damage blood vessels and arteries.
-You will have lower risks of chronic diseases and heart problems associated with fluctuations of blood glucose.
+These low glycemic desserts will help avoid glucose spikes that can potentially damage blood vessels and arteries.
+You’ll have lower risks of chronic diseases and heart problems associated with fluctuations of blood glucose.

-• They also contribute to better weight control.
-Foods that have high GI that cause glucose spikes instigate feeling of hunger after only 1 ½ – 2 hours of eating.
-With low GI foods, you will have a longer time feeling full; thus, you will not be urged to grab some snacks frequently.
 The insulin produced when eating high GI desserts makes the body store fat a lot easier.
-This stockpile of fats is meant to future use by the body so you just end up gaining more weight by eating high GI foods.
+This stockpile of fats is meant for future use by the body so you just end up gaining more weight by eating high GI foods.

 • Berries such as strawberries (fresh, not canned) have low GI.
 They are great additions to oatmeal.